frankquinn89/pands_problem_sheet/README.md

     Write a program called bank.py which reads in two money amounts (in cent) and adds the two amounts.
     It should print out the answer in a human readable format with a euro sign and decimal point between the euro and cent of the amount

-This program just adds the input values and outputs the result.
+This program just adds the input cent values and outputs the combined sum in converted euro format.

 <details>
            <summary>How To Run</summary>